2017 Los Angeles motor show preview

 Range Rover and Range Rover Sport

 Mid-cycle facelifts for the Range Rover and Range Rover Sport will have a stall at Los Angeles.
 They take on many design aspects of the Velar and come with a new hybrid powertrain as well.
 The facelifted Range Rover and Range Rover Sport had been digitally unveiled earlier this year.

 Lexus will bring a three-row version of its largest SUV, the RX, to LA.
 Set to come with petrol and hybrid engine options, the premium SUV is expected to rival the likes of the Mercedes-Benz GLS and upcoming BMW X7 in international markets.

 Mercedes has been rather secretive about its upcoming Audi A7 rival, the next-gen CLS.
 It will be one of two new four-door coupés in Mercedes’ range, with a four-door AMG GT model set to be unveiled later.

 Porsche 718 Boxster/Cayman GTS

 The German performance carmaker had previously taken the wraps off its 718 GTS models.
 Both the 718 Cayman and 718 Boxster come with a 2.5-litre flat-four turbo-petrol mill that makes 365hp and 430Nm of peak torque.
 The GTS-badged mid-engine sportscars will top the 718 range for the moment.

 Volkswagen’s large BMW X5 and Volvo XC90 rivalling Touareg SUV will be brought to the event.
-It had been spied earlier in August but this will be its first full unveil.
+It had been spied earlier in August and again very recently, but this will be its first full unveil.
 Besides the tweaked exteriors and interiors, expect the four-wheel-drive SUV with enough equipment to compete against its premium rivals.